penguinperk/bind_client_ansible_role/README.md

-An Ansible role to configure /etc/resolv.conf

 Role Name
 =========

-An Ansible role that consigures DNS Resolver (resolv.conf)
+An Ansible role that configure the  DNS Resolver (resolv.conf)

 Requirements
 ------------